 I just use my fingers to hold it in place when I finish sewing this seam to secure.

 SEWING PIPING ALONG CURVES

 The trickiest part of sewing the Carolyn Pajamas is probably attaching the piping to the notched collar and lapel.
 These are some pretty tight corners and it takes a little fancy fingerwork to do it well.
-Here is where the storebought piping is your friend…. since it’s narrower it it stretches around the corner better than wider piping.
+Here is where the storebought piping is your friend…. since it’s narrower it stretches around the corner better than wider piping.

 I pin it into place just to get started and then start sewing at the machine.
 It really helps to have a piping foot here to help anchor the piping in place.